89luca89/terrible/README.md

 **N.B.** If you are using RHEL, CentOS or Fedora you need to add the `--privileged` flag because otherwise SELinux does not allow it to access the libvirt socket.

-* The volume `/var/run/libvirt/libvirt-sock` is mandatory to run Terrible.
+* The volume `/var/run/libvirt/libvirt-sock` is mandatory if you want to run Terrible locally (in a KVM server).
+In this way you interact with the QEMU/KVM api provided by the system.

 * The volume `./inventory-test.yml` is to include the inventory inside the container, to deploy the infrastructure.